Top 15 Places To Visit In September Near Delhi For A Memorable Getaway

 Rishikesh, the yoga capital of the world is located on the banks of river Ganga in Uttarakhand.
 People from all across the globe visit this place for spiritual practices and adventure sports.
 There are numerous ashrams and yoga centres where you can join a retreat.
 Visit the popular Beatles Ashram which has an outstanding vibe.
 White water rafting is a must, and trekking and camping are popular outdoor activities.
 Laxman Jhula and Ram Jhula, Neer Garh waterfalls are iconic scenic spots that you should not miss during your trip to Rishikesh.

-Suggested Read: Places To Visit Near Delhi In July For Your Ideal Summer Vacation
+Suggested Read: Places To Visit In Rishikesh

 4. Haridwar